fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

 My problem was that I needed a simple persistent global state for my Next.js website.
 This is a redux boilerplate and I wrote it for myself at first to speed up my future project.

 Using a persistent global state in a Next js website is much more daunting than I thought!
-See my angry [twitter](https://twitter.com/fazlulkarimweb/status/1266463218265812992) 😂.
+See my angry [tweet](https://twitter.com/fazlulkarimweb/status/1266463218265812992) 😂.
 You have to have a solid understanding of client-side and server-side rendering & how Next js is dealing with it!
-Obviously don't forget about the persistency feature and some performance drawbacks of in case of server-side rendering.
-So I created this boilerplate with a classic counter app example.
+Obviously don't forget about the persistency feature and some performance drawbacks in the case of server-side rendering.
+So I created this boilerplate containing a classic counter app example.

 ![Counter Example](https://github.com/fazlulkarimweb/with-next-redux-wrapper-redux-persist/blob/master/public/Homepage.gif?raw=true)